 Can we do better than N-acetylcysteine(NAC)?

-There has been a great deal of talk about N-acetylcysteine and its importance in boosting cellular immunity, inhibiting virus replication, and supporting immune function.
+There has been a great deal of talk about N-acetylcysteine and its importance in boosting cellular immunity and supporting immune function.
 But can we do better than N-acetylcysteine alone?
 Yes, we can!

 N-acetylcysteine (“NAC”) is an amino acid that is the body’s limiting factor to making its own glutathione (the master antioxidant of the body).
 By supporting antioxidant levels, the damage that oxidation causes (vascular damage, tissue and organ damage, and changes in brain chemistry) can be minimized.

 What does research tell us?